denizberkin/test/README.md

 - Chess using pygame later to be used in making solver algorithms

-- Colors taken from chess.com's tournament board style
+- Took the colors chess.com's tournament board style

 -

 # Lacks:
-  - FEN notation (optimized implementation for storing&reading board, currently using just an array)
+  - FEN notation (optimized implementation for storing & reading board, currently using just an array)

   - En passant